EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 The MS5837 is commonly used in Blue Robotics Bar02/Bar30 pressure sensors for underwater applications and depth measurement.
 The only required input is the Arduino pin controlling power on/off; the sensor model, fluid density, air pressure, and number of readings to average are optional.
-Keep in mind that the I2C address (0x76) of the MS5837 matches those of some configurations of the MS5803, BME280, BMP388, and BMP390 sensors.
+Keep in mind that the I2C address (0x76) of the MS5837 matches that of some configurations of the MS5803, BME280, BMP388, and BMP390 sensors; when using those sensors together, make sure they are set to different addresses.

 @see @ref sensor_ms5837